AxelPasky/5.1_API_Fields_Booking/README.md

 # Field Booking System API

 A modern RESTful API built with Laravel for managing and booking sports fields.
-This project is the result of a complete refactoring from an MVC web app to a secure, fully tested API with role-based access, advanced business logic, and comprehensive documentation.
+This project is a secure, fully tested API with role-based access, advanced business logic, and comprehensive documentation.

 ---